Kwirtz/novelpy/docs/source/indicators.rst

    :width: 250
    :align: center

-P and P’ are two distinct papers, P cites journals A, B and D. P’ cites journals B, C and E. The goal is to shuffle the network by conserving the dynamical structure of citations at the paper level.
-P is not citing anymore A from :math:`t − y` but cites instead B from year :math:`t − y`.
-Comparing the observed and resampled networks we can compute a z-score for each journal combination.
+P and P’ are two distinct papers; P cites journals A, B and D. P’ cites journals B, C and E. The goal is to shuffle the network by conserving the dynamic structure of citations at the paper level.
+P is no longer citing A from :math:`t − y` but instead cites B from year :math:`t − y`.
+Comparing the observed and resampled networks, we can compute a z-score for each journal combination.

 .. py:function:: Uzzi2013(collection_name, id_variable, year_variable, variable, sub_variable, focal_year, client_name = None, db_name = None, nb_sample = 20, density = False)

-   Compute novelty score for every paper for the focal_year based on Uzzi et al. 2013
+   Compute the novelty score for every paper for the focal_year based on Uzzi et al. 2013

-   :param str collection_name: Name of the collection or the json file containing the variable.
+   :param str collection_name: Name of the collection or the JSON file containing the variable.
-   :param str id_variable: Name of the key which value give the identity of the document.
+   :param str id_variable: Name of the key whose value gives the document's identity.
-   :param str year_variable: Name of the key which value is the year of creation of the document.
+   :param str year_variable: Name of the key whose value is the year of creation of the document.
    :param str variable: Name of the key that holds the variable of interest used in combinations.
    :param str sub_variable: Name of the key which holds the ID of the variable of interest (nested dict in variable).
-   :param int focal_year: Calculate the novelty score for every document which has a year_variable = focal_year.
+   :param int focal_year: Calculate the novelty score for every document with a year_variable = focal_year.
-   :param str client_name: Mongo URI if your data is hosted on a MongoDB instead of a JSON file.
+   :param str client_name: Mongo URI if the data are hosted on a MongoDB instead of a JSON file.
    :param str db_name: Name of the MongoDB.
-   :param int nb_sample: Number of resample of the co-occurence matrix.
+   :param int nb_sample: Number of resampling of the co-occurrence matrix.
    :param bool density: If True, save an array where each cell is the score of a combination.
 If False, save only the percentile of this array

    :return: